 Certain statements and information contained in this Circular relate to matters that are not historical facts and may constitute forward-looking statements.
 These statements are identified by the use of words such as: "could", "should", "anticipate", "expect", "will", "may" and similar expressions and statements suggesting future outcomes or events.
-These statements include, but are not limited to, statements concerning the expected benefits of the proposed amendments to the Declaration of Trust, expectations with respect to Boardwalk's governance practices and compensation programs, expectations with respect to Ms. Kolias-Gunn's nomination and re-election to the Board, the nomination of diverse board members and appointment of diverse executive officers, including the timing thereof, the expected impacts of the Diversity Policy, Boardwalk's corporate strategy, including its strategic priorities and their expected impact on Boardwalk, management's expectations with respect to improving industry fundamentals, the Board's STIP and LTIP targets for 2024 and expectations with respect to Boardwalk's FFO growth in 2024.
+These statements include, but are not limited to, expectations with respect to Boardwalk's governance practices and compensation programs, expectations with respect to Ms. Kolias-Gunn's nomination and re-election to the Board, expectations with respect to Mr. Ha's nomination to the Board, the nomination of diverse board members and appointment of diverse executive officers, including the timing thereof, the expected impacts of the Diversity Policy, Boardwalk's corporate strategy, including its strategic priorities and their expected impact on Boardwalk, and management's expectations with respect to improving industry fundamentals.